 - CJ 5326, Victimology

 - CJ 5329, Seminar in Emergency Management and Disaster Preparedness

 - CJ 5330, Emerging Issues in Homeland Security

 - CJ 5331, Topics in Criminal Justice (variable topic course)

 Other graduate level courses are available if upon approval of the Graduate Coordinator.
 A maximum of 12 sch credit hours from any other university or department at Sul Ross State University will be applied to the graduate degree plan.
 Undergraduate courses (4000 level) may be available for graduate credit with approval of the instructor and the Graduate Coordinator.
 A maximum of 6 hours may be taken for graduate credit.

-Students are required to take 24 hours of electives - up to 12 hours of which may be from outside the CJ department - See the Graduate Coordinator to get approval for all outside electives prior to registering for them.
+Students are required to take 24 hours of electives - up to 12 hours of which may be from outside the Homeland Security and Criminal Justice department - See the Graduate Coordinator to get approval for all outside electives prior to registering for them.
 Students must also pass a comprehensive exam.

 Thesis Option (30 sch).
 In addition to the 12 sch required core, students selecting the thesis option must complete 6 sch hours of thesis, 3 sch of basic descriptive statistics, and 9 hours CJ electives, for a total of 30 sch.
 Students must pass a comprehensive exam and complete all course work with a 3.8 GPA prior to registering for thesis hours.
 Additional stem work may be required at the committee’s discretion.
 Students considering the thesis option should therefore form a committee early in their academic career.
 See the Criminal Justice Graduate Student Handbook.